-The Northern Arc includes the Brazilian ports and cargo handling facilities along the Amazon River and its tributaries, from Porto Velho (Rondonia) in the west to Sao Luis in the East (Maranhão), including Manaus, Santarém, Belém and Santana.
+The Northern Arc includes the Brazilian ports and cargo handling facilities along the Amazon River and its tributaries, from Porto Velho (Rondonia) in the west to Sao Luis in the east (Maranhão), including Manaus, Santarém, Belém and Santana.
+The expressive increase in trading in the Northern Arch has proven to be a lucrative gateway for solid bulk cargo being exported to Europe and North America, and for the import of oil and its derivatives, reducing freight fees and optimising costs owing to the geographical proximity to final end markets.
+It is expected that the Brazilian government will continue to invest in the region.